aseptimu/get_next_line/README.md

 # get_next_line

-This project is about programming a function that returns a lineread from a file descriptor.
+This project is about programming a function that returns a line read from a file descriptor.

 ## Project goals